dssg/marketplace/README.md

 The app needs a set of environment variables to run - these are mandatory, the web app will not run without them.

-The easiest way to provide the variables is to use one of the environment variables:
+The easiest way to provide the variables is to use an env file:

 ```
 docker run -p 8000:8000 --env-file .env dssgmkt
 ```

-The file .env.example contains a list of the variables needed; you can use that file as a base for your configuration.
+The provided file .env.example contains a list of the variables needed; you can use that file as a base for your configuration.

 ## First time setup